arresteddevops/ado-hugo/content/episode/eating-sushi-with-andrew-clay-shafer.md

 However, if you model the world as everything is an agent trying to maximize some function, then the basic premise of your decisions is cause and effect.
 "Looking at the way people behave, and how this plays out within organizations, you might have very different patterns of interactions and patterns of health."
 Andrew continues, "Therefore, what you'll tell people do is very different from context to context."

 Despite all of the different scenarios, Andrew argues that there are three things you can always do:

-* Understand the incintives that people are motivated by
+* Understand the incentives that people are motivated by
-* Align the incintives with behaviors
+* Align the incentives with behaviors
 * Radiate information to help people make different choices

 Wondering what the Nash equilibrium and Pareto efficiency game theories are?
 Here are a few links:

 * [Nash equilibrium: Wikipedia](https://en.wikipedia.org/wiki/Nash_equilibrium)
 * [Pareto efficiency: Wikipedia](https://en.wikipedia.org/wiki/Pareto_efficiency)
 * Andrew's slides on [Leading a Learning Organization](https://prezi.com/bh84olgmbcqm/leading-a-learning-organization-stretch/)